-Exploration done by

-- Acknowledgment and appraisal of exploration by other parties. - The Sorby Hills area has been systematically explored by numerous companies since 1971.
+Exploration done by Acknowledgment and appraisal of exploration by other parties.
+The Sorby Hills area has been systematically explored by numerous companies since 1971.
 Prominent amongst these were ELF Aquitaine (1973-1981) with

-Criteria JORC Code Explanation Commentary other parties various JV partners (SEREM, St Joe Bonaparte & BHP), BHP (1981-1988), in JV with Triako; and CBH/Kimberley Metals/KBL Mining. • Previous work included, geologic mapping, soi geochemistry, airborne and ground geophysics and extensive drilling campaigns.
-Geology Deposit type, geological setting and style of mineralisation.
-The Sorby Hills mineralisation is regarded as havin many features typical of Mississippi Valley Typ (MVT) deposits.
-Recent geological assessment ha refined this to a carbonate-replacement system, wit the bulk of the mineralisation focused on the contact between the Lower Knox Sediments and the Uppe Sorby Dolomite.
-However, at the Beta deposit the mineralisation is hosted in the hanging wall of the Knox Formation and within the Lower part of the Uppe Formation, specifically withing graphitic fossiliferous carbonate rocks.
-The Sorby Hills mineralisation consists of 7 discret and partly amalgamated carbonate-hosted Ag Pb Z deposits (previously referred to as pods): A-J, Bet East, Beta West and Alpha.
-The deposits form a curv linear north-south belt extending over 7 km, su parallel to the eastern margin of the Precambria Pincombe Inlier and within the Carboniferous Bu Range Formation of the Bonaparte Basin.
-The bulk of the mineralisation is strata bound ar hosted mainly on the contact between Kno Sediments and Sorby Dolomite and in dolomit breccia which is typically developed at the contact a crystalline dolomite unit and overlying dolomit siltstone which generally dips shallowly to the east.
-However, during the course of this work program least one drill hole drilled deeper into the footwall als indicated a zone of intense hydrothermal breccia typof mineralization.
-While this style of mineralisation sporadically referenced in the past its geometry is y to be defined; its location in the hanging wall of structure may suggest a genetic correlation which caserve as a guide to future targeting.
-The strata bound deposits average 7-10 m thickness, are from 2 km long and 100 to 500 m wide There is some structural control to the mineralisation with higher grade zones associated with faulting Mineralisation is often thicker and/or of higher grade areas of strong brecciation.
-The Sorby Hills primary mineralisation is typical silver and lead-rich with moderate to high pyrite (FeS content and generally low amounts of sphalerit (ZnS).
-Galena (PbS) occurs as massive to sem massive crystalline lenses often found in the mor argillaceous units, and as coarse to fin
+METALS LIMITED Criteria JORC Code Explanation Commentary other parties various JV partners (SEREM, St Joe Bonaparte &amp; BHP), BHP (1981-1988), in JV with Triako; and CBH/Kimberley Metals/KBL Mining.
+Previous work included, geologic mapping, soil geochemistry, airborne and ground geophysics and extensive drilling campaigns.
+Geology • Deposit type, geological setting and style of mineralisation. • The Sorby Hills mineralisation is regarded as having many features typical of Mississippi Valley Type (MVT) deposits.
+Recent geological assessment has refined this to a carbonate-replacement system, with the bulk of the mineralisation focused on the contact between the Lower Knox Sediments and the Upper Sorby Dolomite.
+However, at the Beta deposit the mineralisation is hosted in the hanging wall of the Knox Formation and within the Lower part of the Upper Formation, specifically withing graphitic fossiliferous carbonate rocks. • The Sorby Hills mineralisation consists of 7 discrete and partly amalgamated carbonate-hosted Ag Pb Zn deposits (previously referred to as pods): A-J, Beta East, Beta West and Alpha.
+The deposits form a curvi- linear north-south belt extending over 7 km, sub parallel to the eastern margin of the Precambrian Pincombe Inlier and within the Carboniferous Burt Range Formation of the Bonaparte Basin. • The bulk of the mineralisation is strata bound and hosted mainly on the contact between Knox Sediments and Sorby Dolomite and in dolomitic breccia which is typically developed at the contact of a crystalline dolomite unit and overlying dolomitic siltstone which generally dips shallowly to the east. • However, during the course of this work program at least one drill hole drilled deeper into the footwall also indicated a zone of intense hydrothermal breccia type of mineralization.
+While this style of mineralisation is sporadically referenced in the past its geometry is yet to be defined; its location in the hanging wall of a structure may suggest a genetic correlation which can serve as a guide to future targeting. • The strata bound deposits average 7-10 m in thickness, are from 2 km long and 100 to 500 m wide.
+There is some structural control to the mineralisation, with higher grade zones associated with faulting.
+Mineralisation is often thicker and/or of higher grade in areas of strong brecciation. • The Sorby Hills primary mineralisation is typically silver and lead-rich with moderate to high pyrite (FeS 2 ) content and generally low amounts of sphalerite (ZnS).
+Galena (PbS) occurs as massive to semi-massive crystalline lenses often found in the more argillaceous units, and as coarse to fine